RoboJackets/apiary/docs/officers/attendance.rst

 #.
 You can manually enter a GTID using the :guilabel:`Enter GTID manually` button if someone forgot their BuzzCard.
    If a valid BuzzCard consistently displays an error message, post in :slack:`apiary-mobile`.

-You may also utilize an external BuzzCard reader connected to your phone by Bluetooth to read both physical and mobile BuzzCards.
+You may also use an external BuzzCard reader connected to your Android-powered device by Bluetooth to read both physical and mobile
+BuzzCards.
 To use a reader:

 #.
-Power on the BuzzCard reader by pressing and holding the power button (top left corner) for three seconds.
+Power on the BuzzCard reader by pressing and holding the power button for three seconds.
 #.
 Open the app and follow the prompts to sign in.
 #.
 After signing in, go to the :guilabel:`Settings` page and select :guilabel:`Connect BuzzCard reader`.
 #.
 Tap the :guilabel:`Start scan` button to scan for readers.
 Select the reader from the list that matches the numbers on the label on the bottom.